Same-sex marriage in Colorado

-Same-sex marriage in Colorado has been legally recognized since October 7, 2014.
-Colorado's state constitutional ban on same-sex marriage was struck down in state district court on July 9, 2014, and by the U.S. District Court for the District of Colorado on July 23, 2014.
+Same-sex marriage has been legally recognized in Colorado since October 7, 2014.
+Colorado's state constitutional ban on same-sex marriage was struck down in state district court on July 9, 2014 in Brinkman v.
+Long, and by the U.S. District Court for the District of Colorado on July 23, 2014 in Burns v.
+Hickenlooper.
 The Tenth Circuit Court of Appeals had already made similar rulings with respect to such bans in Utah on June 25 and Oklahoma on July 18, which are binding precedents on courts in Colorado.
-On October 6, 2014, the U.S. Supreme Court declined to hear the Tenth Circuit cases, and the Tenth Circuit lifted its stay.
-On October 7, 2014, the Colorado Supreme Court and the Tenth Circuit cleared the way for same-sex marriages to begin in Colorado.
+On October 6, 2014, the U.S. Supreme Court declined to hear the cases, and the Tenth Circuit lifted its stay.
+On October 7, the Colorado Supreme Court and the Tenth Circuit cleared the way for same-sex marriages to begin in the state.
+Colorado was the 25th U.S. state to legalize same-sex marriage.
+Polling suggests that a large majority of Colorado residents support the legal recognition of same-sex marriage.

+Colorado had previously denied marriage rights to same-sex couples by statute since 2000 and in its State Constitution since 2006.
+In 2024, voters repealed the state's constitutional ban on same-sex marriages by 64–36 percent.
+Statutes were also updated to reflect the legalization of same-sex marriage in 2025.
+The Colorado General Assembly had also enacted a law recognizing civil unions providing some of the rights and benefits of marriage in 2013.

 Civil unions

-Civil unions have been legal since May 1, 2013.
+Civil unions have been legal in Colorado since May 1, 2013.
 Legislation to establish civil unions was passed in the Colorado Senate by 21 votes to 14 on February 11, 2013, and by the House of Representatives on March 12 in a 39–26 vote.
 Governor John Hickenlooper signed the bill into law on March 21, and the law took effect on May 1.
-Civil unions, open to both same-sex and opposite-sex couples, provide rights comparable to those enjoyed by married couples, including spousal employer benefits, presumption of paternity, adoption, next of kin rights, inheritance, etc. However, as the federal government does not recognize civil unions, partners in a civil union cannot receive federal benefits.
+Civil unions, open to both same-sex and opposite-sex couples, provide rights comparable to those enjoyed by married couples, including spousal employer benefits, presumption of paternity, adoption, next of kin rights, and inheritance, among others.
+However, as the federal government does not recognize civil unions, partners in a civil union cannot receive federal benefits.

 Same-sex marriage

-Statute

-In 1996, the Colorado General Assembly passed a bill banning same-sex marriage, but it was vetoed by Governor Roy Romer.
-In 1997, the General Assembly again passed a bill banning same-sex marriage, but it was again vetoed by Governor Romer.
-In 2000, Governor Bill Owens signed a bill banning same-sex marriage into law.